 - Technical replica of the first artificial satellite in the world

 Spunik-1 was the first artificial satellite, and paved the way for the first cosmonaut and many scientific and technical achievements.
 Our museum, in which the first artificial satellite takes an honorable place, would not exist without Sputnik-1.
 On the 4th of October, 1957, this simply-constructed small sphere ushered in the “space” era in humanity’s history.
-Well-known throughout the world by its international name, Sputnik-1 recently added another point to its biography: Sputnik-1 became one of the symbols of the Football World Championship in Russia in the summer of 2018.
+Well-known throughout the world by its international name, Sputnik-1 recently added another point to its biography: Sputnik-1 became one of the symbols of the Football World Cup in Russia in the summer of 2018.

 - Belka, Strelka, and the Original Flown Capsule